Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Proposed frequentist retrieval procedure

 \subsection{Commentary}

-The proposed method takes advantage of the fact that certain functionals themselves provide enough regularity so that we can retrieve them with reasonably sized confidence intervals given only objectively known physical constraints and without resorting to using additional subjective knowledge.
+The proposed method takes advantage of the fact that certain functionals themselves provide enough regularity so that we can retrieve them with reasonably sized confidence intervals given only objectively known physical constraints and without having to use additional subjective knowledge.
 This way the method avoids dependence on subjective external beliefs for the coverage guarantees.
 In practice, these intervals tend to be better calibrated but longer than the operational intervals which rely on such subjective knowledge.
-In particular, intervals based on trivial physical constraints may sometimes be longer than desired.
-This can be alleviated if additional objective information about the state variables is available to shrink the constraint set.
+The interval length can be improved if additional objective information about the state variables is available to shrink the constraint set.
 This information could come either in the form of additional hard constraints or in the form of soft constraints of coverage statements for some of the unknown variables.
 Since this method is designed to satisfy a frequentist coverage statement, it is possible to combine these different uncertainties to obtain a valid, shorter interval in the end.
-These variants are explored in Section \ref{sec:extension}.
+These extensions are explored in Section \ref{sec:extension}.